ballerina-attic/grpc-service/README.md

         _ = caller->complete();
     }

-    @Description {value:"gRPC method to create a new Order."}
+    documentation {value:"gRPC method to create a new Order."}
-    addOrder(endpoint caller, newOrder orderReq) {
+    addOrder(endpoint caller, orderInfo orderReq) {
         // Add the new order to the map. string orderId = orderReq.id;
         ordersMap[orderReq.id] = orderReq;